braze-inc/braze-docs/_docs/_user_guide/engagement_tools/campaigns/testing_and_more/sending_test_push_notifications.md

 When sending a test message, make sure to choose either the option to "Select Existing User" or preview as a "Custom User."

-![Testing a personlized message][23]
+![Testing a personalized message][23]

 If selecting a user, you'll be able to enter the user ID or email of a specific app user into a search field.
-Then you'll be able to use the dashboard preview to see how that user's message would appear, and send a test message to your device that reflects that that user would see.
+Then you'll be able to use the dashboard preview to see how that user's message would appear and send a test message to your device that reflects that that user would see.

 ![Select a user][24]